-Well before the launch of Samsung’s latest phone, the Galaxy S10, the company was already making waves in the Android smartphone market.
-Seven years ago today, on May 29, 2012, Samsung officially launched what became its biggest Android smartphone release yet, the Galaxy S3 (or “Galaxy S III”).
+Samsung has been the leader in the Android space forever, and newer devices like the Galaxy S21 continue this dominance.
+The phone that arguably started this rise to the top arrived nearly nine years ago now, on May 29, 2012.
+Yes, we’re talking about the Galaxy S3 (or “Galaxy S III”).
 It first launched in a number of European and Middle Eastern countries on May 29 before it went on sale in the U.S. and other parts of the world later that summer.

 The phone was an immediate and massive sales success.
 Samsung said it had pre-orders of over 9 million units for the Galaxy S3 before its official launch.
 In its first 100 days, over 20 million units had sold.
 In April 2014, the month that the Galaxy S4 launched, Samsung said the S3 had sold 50 million units.
 Ultimately, the S3 is reported to have sold a total of 70 million units.
 That number includes sales of its variants, including the Galaxy S3 Mini and the Galaxy S3 Neo.

 Sales of the Galaxy S3 eventually blew away those of the first two phones in the Samsung Galaxy S series.
 In hindsight, it’s easy to see why.
 Samsung not only created a great phone, but it also had an excellent marketing campaign for the handset.
 That campaign was led in the U.S. by one of the best smartphone commercials ever.
 Samsung’s Galaxy S3 TV ad went after Apple head-on with a funny (and also pretty accurate) look at how the iPhone lacked a number of features that were found on the S3.

 “The headphone jack is going to be on the bottom”